-Preply has conducted a study, the Language Seesaw, to highlight and predict what languages will be dominating by 2050 and what ones are at risk of disappearing.
-If you’re looking to learn a new language, Preply may have made the decision of what one easier for you.
+Preply has conducted a study, the Language Seesaw, to highlight and predict what languages will be dominated by 2050 and what ones are at risk of disappearing.
+If you’re looking to learn a new language, Preply may have made the decision of which one easier for you.

 Mandarin predicted to keep its leadership